Explore the Norwegian language

 Being able to speak foreign languages is a great way of making yourself stand out in the business world, especially in the era of online communication and low cost flights.
 Picking a language that will help you learn additional languages will look great on your CV and open up employment and networking opportunities for you.
 Norway is a great country to visit and being able to speak the language will make visiting a much easier experience.
 Whilst you will find that many locals speak English, it is not an official language so there is no requirement to learn it.
 Besides, it is good manners to have, at least, a basic grasp of the language of the country you are visiting.

-How easy is it to learn?
+How easy is Norwegian to acquire?

 Like any language, there are some words that do not conform to the rules.
 However, many of these occur where they would in English.
 An example of this is the word ‘drink.’
 In English, the past tense becomes ‘drank’ rather than ‘drinked.’
 Similarly, ‘drikke’ becomes ‘drakk.’
 Both words sound very similar to their English counterparts, which again, helps it feel more familiar and therefore easier to learn.